hfp/libxs/documentation/ozaki/index.md

 ## Complex GEMM (ZGEMM/CGEMM)

 Complex GEMM is mapped to real GEMM internally.
-The real GEMM goes through the Ozaki wrapper automatically.
+The real GEMM is wrapped automatically.

 Can be controlled via `OZAKI_COMPLEX`.